 So Jesus and his disciples got up and went with him.
 Just then a woman who had suffered for twelve years with constant bleeding came up behind him.
 She touched the fringe of his robe, for she thought, "If I can just touch his robe, I will be healed."

 Jesus turned around, and when he saw her he said, "Daughter, be encouraged!
 Your faith has made you well."
 And the woman was healed at that moment.

 — Matthew 9:18-22 NLT

 Holy Father, thank you for your love and compassion in sending Jesus.
-I find it both awe inspiring and assuring to know that you walked among people and ministered to them personally, not just spectacularly, in Jesus.
+I find it both awe inspiring and assuring to know that you walked among people and ministered to them personally, as well as to spectacularly, in Jesus.
 Thank you for reminding me that every human need, every desperate struggle, is known to you and agonized over by you.
-In Jesus' name I praise and thank you for this grace.
+In Jesus' name, I praise and thank you for this grace.
 Amen.